The table of contents may be found here.

 55.072N 106 29.591W

-There is some confusion in terminology for the next dome complex, Cerros Santa Rosa.
-Geologists use this name for the main dome complex and Cerro de Trasquilar for the small dome to the north that appears to be part of the complex, but has been shown to have a significantly older radiometric date.
-However, the topographic map for this area reverses the name, using Cerros de Trasquilar for the entire complex and Cerro Santa Rosa for the small dome to the north.
-I'll go with the names used by geologists, though I suspect it is the topographic map that has them right.
+There is some confusion in terminology for the next dome complex.
+Geologists use the name Cerro Santa Rosa for the main dome complex and Cerros de Trasquilar for the small dome to the north that appears to be part of the complex, but has been shown to have a significantly older radiometric date.
+However, the topographic map for this area reverses the name, using Cerros de Trasquilar for the entire complex, Cerro Santa Rosa for a large dome at the north of the complex but south of the moat, and assigning no name to the the small dome to the north of the moat.

 This dome complex is 0.93 million years old, only slightly younger than Cerros del Abrigo.
 Geologists recognize two eruptive pulses for this dome.

 The next two dome complexes erupted at almost the same time, both

 Serro San Luis.
 Looking south from 35

 Serro San Luis was built up in two pulses of activity.
 On its northeast flank, it rests on ignimbrites from the older Santa Rosa dome complex.